mohakjain/mohakjain.github.io/src/content.md

 ## Connect

-I recommend reaching out at mohakjain 'at' berkeley 'dot' edu or twitter.
+I recommend reaching out at mohakjain 'at' berkeley 'dot' edu or on Twitter.

 Find me on
 <a href="https://twitter.com/mohakjain_" target="_blank">Twitter</a>,